sdskowl/the_weather/README.md

 # the_weather
-It's just simple project for myself. </br>
+It's just a simple project for myself. </br>
 ![](https://raw.githubusercontent.com/sdskowl/the_weather/master/example.gif)